Latino Mental Health Research Trainees: Summer 2012

 I am a fourth-year graduate student in the Clinical-Child Psychology Ph.D. program at DePaul University in Chicago, Illinois.
 In 2010, I was awarded a fellowship through the American Psychological Association’s Minority Fellowship Program.
 At DePaul, under under the mentorship of Antonio Polo, Ph.D., I have been examining the impact of cultural and contextual factors on the mental health of Latino youth as well as a cultural adaptation of a school-based group intervention for depression targeting ethnic minority youth.
 My research interests include the development, implementation, and dissemination of evidence-based treatment programs for youth of underrepresented groups with an emphasis on treatments for pediatric stress, anxiety, and trauma in immigrant Latino youth populations.
 Currently, I am working on my dissertation where I am employing hierarchical linear modeling techniques to examine how individual family cultural factors and neighborhood contexts interact and impact internalizing and externalizing symptoms in Latino youth.
 I particularly strive to address advocacy, policy, and social justice issues throughout my research.

-I am an undergraduate student majoring in Psychology at the University of California, San Diego.
+I graduated from the University of California, San Diego with a B.A. in Psychology.
 My research interests include increasing public awareness of mental health topics, reducing mental health disparities, and improving quality of life within Latino communities.
 I am also interested in researching culture and the role it plays in mental health.
 As a research assistant, I worked under the supervision of Dr. Andres Sciolla on his research project which involved creating an effective program for treating Spanish-speaking, gay, Hispanic males diagnosed with HIV, affected by Post-Traumatic Stress Disorder.
 I also conducted research at the Autism Lab on campus which involved developing better therapies and assessments for children under 3 years of age who show symptoms of Autism Spectrum Disorder.
 Furthermore, as a Wellness Peer Educator at the Counseling and Psychological Services Department I facilitated mental health workshops and promoted outreach on campus which sparked my interest in improving mental health literacy amongst Latinos.
-I am passionate about working with underprivileged and minority populations and I am looking forward to working with Dr. Lopez and his research team in Puebla, Mexico on his Psychosis Literacy Project this summer.
+I am passionate about working with underprivileged and minority populations and truly enjoyed working with Dr. Lopez and his research team in Puebla, Mexico on his Psychosis Literacy Project during the summer of 2012.
+I am now project assistant for the Reducing the Duration of Untreated Psychosis through Community Education project at USC.
+I will be helping to disseminate the educational campaign La CLAve, which aims to increase psychosis literacy and early treatment among Latino populations in the San Fernando area of Los Angeles County.

 I graduated with two BAs, Psychology and Latin American Studies, from the University of California San Diego in 2012.
 I am from Honduras and moved to United States in 2005.
 I am interested in conducting research with Latino populations focusing on education, immigration and Latin America politics.
 I think my research interests are influenced by my experiences as an immigrant and my yearning for my country and Latin America.
 I became involved in research when I transferred to UCSD which gave me plenty of opportunities to enrich my undergraduate career conducting my own research.
 In my junior year, I participated in the McNair program and the Psychology Research Honors program.
 My research in Psychology was about motivation and learning.
 During my time at UCSD, I also expanded my research to include the Honduran politics being part of the Research Honors program in my second major, Latin American Studies.
 As member of the USC MHIRT 2012 cohort, I will be working in Mexico City in the Instituto Nacional de Psiquiatria Ramon de la Fuente Muniz with Dr. Shoshana Berenzon.
 This project will expose me for the first time to ethnographical research.
 I am grateful for being able this summer to enhance my research and life experience working and exploring a new country, culture and method of conducting research.